Generic differential equations are strongly minimal: Introduction

 To the non-model theorist, it does not seem obvious why strong minimality plays a central role in the theory of algebraic differential equations, but there seem to be two important factors behind this: \begin{itemize} \item Once strong minimality of an equation is established, powerful results having their origins in geometric stability theory can be employed (e.g. the Zilber trichotomy, discussed next). \item Among nonlinear equations, the results of this paper and those of \cite{jaoui2019generic} show that strong minimality holds ubiquitously. \end{itemize}

-Even when an equation is not strongly minimal, it is often true that questions about the solutions can be reduced to questions about solutions of certain associated minimal equations coming from a notion called \emph{semi-minimal analysis}; for instance, see \cite{freitag2021any}.
+Even when an equation is not strongly minimal, it is often true that questions about the solutions can be reduced to questions about solutions of certain associated minimal equations coming from a notion called \emph{semi-minimal analysis}; for instance, see \cite{freitag2022any}.
 We now state the Zilber trichotomy for strongly minimal sets adapted to the setting of differentially closed fields:

 \begin{fact}[\cite{HrSo},\cite{PillayZiegler}] Let $X$ be a strongly minimal set.
-Then exactly one of the following holds: \begin{enumerate} \item (non-locally modular) $X$ is nonorthogonal to $\mathbb{C}$, \item (locally modular, nontrivial) $X$ is nonorthogonal to the (unique) smallest Zariski-dense definable subgroup of a simple abelian variety $A$ which does not descend to $\mathbb{C}$, \item (trivial) $X$ is geometrically trivial. \end{enumerate} \end{fact} Nonorthogonality is a natural equivalence relation on definable sets.
-In the context of strongly minimal sets, $X$ is nonorthogonal to $Y$ if and only if there is a generic finite-to-finite definable correspondence between $X$ and $Y$.
-A strongly minimal set is geometrically trivial if whenever $a_1, \ldots , a_n \in X$ are are dependent in the sense of forking, there is a pair of $a_i, a_j$ which is dependent.
-In terms of algebraic relations in our setting, anytime $a_1, \ldots , a_n \in X$ are generic solutions of the differential equation $X$, if then there is a pair such that
+Then exactly one of the following holds: \begin{enumerate} \item (non-locally modular) $X$ is nonorthogonal to $\mathbb{C}$, \item (locally modular, nontrivial) $X$ is nonorthogonal to the (unique) smallest Zariski-dense definable subgroup of a simple abelian variety $A$ which does not descend to $\mathbb{C}$, \item (trivial) $X$ is geometrically trivial. \end{enumerate} \end{fact} Nonorthogonality is a natural equivalence relation on strongly minimal sets.
+For strongly minimal sets $X$ and $Y$, $X$ is nonorthogonal to $Y$ if and only if there is a generic finite-to-finite definable correspondence between $X$ and $Y$.
+A strongly minimal set is geometrically trivial if whenever $a_1, \ldots , a_n \in X$ are are dependent in the sense of forking, there is a pair of distinct $a_i, a_j$ which is dependent.
+In terms of algebraic relations in our setting, anytime $a_1, \ldots , a_n \in X$ are generic solutions of the differential equation $X$, if then there is a distinct pair $a_i,a_j$ such that